DevExpress-Examples/wpf-propertygrid-add-an-item-to-a-collection-or-a-dictionary/Readme.md

 The project includes the following examples:

-* _Collection_.
-This example demonstrates how to add an item to a collection.
+* _Collection_ - Demonstrates how to add an item to a collection.
-* _Dictionary_.
-This example demonstrates how to add an item to a dictionary.
+* _Dictionary_ - Demonstrates how to add an item to a dictionary.

 ### The Collection Example